 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning OutcomesOn successfully completing this course students will be able to:

-- Demonstrate an understanding of the central problems in philosophy of science.
+- Demonstrate an understanding of some central problems in philosophy of science.

 - Analyze and critically engage with contemporary work in philosophy of science.

-- Express, develop and defend their own views, through written work and through constructive discussion with others.
+- Express and defend their own views, through written work and constructive dialogue.

 University Graduate Attributes